pford68/object-decorator/README.md

 #### Methods of Specification
 ##### like(that)
+Returns true/false for whether the specified object has all of the properties in the component. and whether the types of the corresponding properties match.

 ##### equals(that)
+Returns true/false for whether the specs of the component and the specified object match exactly, sharing all of the same properties, and whether the types of the corresponding properties match.

 ### contains(value)
 Returns true/false for whether the specified value is contained in the object.